andrewzm/EFDR/README.md

 Installation
 ------------

 - Installation of most dependencies is straightforward.
 If you are on Linux, for the package `gstat` you will also need to install `libgeos-dev` which is widely available in linux repos.
 In Ubuntu this is available using `apt-get install libgeos-dev`.
+- To install the latest (development) version please install and load `devtools` and in an R console type `install_github("EFDR","andrewzm")`.

 Open issues